Nordic Review of Architecture NO/SE/DK/FI

 To read this article, you need a subscription to Nordic Review of Architecture.
 Subscribe through Tekstallmenningen (NO) or Nätverkstan (SE/EU); after your subscription is registered, you will receive an access code within two business days.
 Until January 15, you will receive issue #2, 2025 for free when you take out a new subscription with Tekstallmenningen.

-The Shadow of the Senate Square
+The Shadow of Senate Square

 Written by Viola Schulman